UjoQurius/ujoqurius.github.io/vulnlab/machines/lock/index.md

 ### Enumerating ellen.freeman's repositories

 Let's try to use the token we found earlier.
 What we want to do is to enumerate the user's repositories.
-As the script suggests we can use the `api/v1/user/repos` endpoint.
+As the script we found in `dev_scripts` repository suggests, we can use the `api/v1/user/repos` endpoint to fetch information about available repositories.
 For this one we can user `curl` and specify the authorization header.
 When successful, this provides a big JSON response.
 Let's make it a bit easier to read and parse the output with `jq`.

 ```
 curl -H 'Authorization: token <REDACTED>' http://10.10.71.234:3000/api/v1/user/repos | jq